-But ignoring maintenance is a big mistake on my part, as it requires me to revisit big organization projects again and again, as time goes by.
-I will say in my defense… I’m getting better at maintaining the spaces of my home in my old age.
+But ignoring maintenance is a big mistake on my part, as it requires me to revisit big organization projects again and again.
+I will say in my defense that I’m getting better at maintaining the spaces of my home as time goes by.
 I also have older children now who don’t make quite the mess they used to make, and that’s playing out in this home’s favor too.
 And of course, thanks to downsizing, there’s less space now.
 I’ve always found it easier, for the obvious reasons, to keep a smaller place clean and tidy (and I have an easier time decorating small spaces, too).

 My other personal problem — beyond not having “homes” for my stuff and failing at maintenance — is being able to let go.
 First, let me make it clear: I’m no hoarder.
 When I was younger, my mother used to praise my ability to look at a letter when it arrived, analyze it, and if it was worthless, immediately throw it out.
 She was comparing me to my father, who she said had a much harder time doing that.

 Ironically, I recently had to deal with a lot of letters — a big box full of letters — that my father sent his family when he was stationed overseas during World War II and never could part with himself.
 Now his daughter suddenly isn’t so great at throwing away letters either.
 I’ve since decided to keep them, and they have a special place in my son’s walk-in bedroom closet — at least for now.